 All of Italy has been quarantined for over 50 days.
 The loosening of the lockdown (phase 2) took place starting from May 4, 2020

 How does Sardinia behave with the coronavirus?

 Sardinia has registered a fairly low number of infections.
 To date, around 1300 people have come into contact with the virus.
 It is one of the 5 least affected Italian regions together with the Valle d’Aosta, Calabria, Molise and Basilicata.
 Most of the infections occurred within the RSA and among health workers right at the beginning of the outbreak.

 It is very likely that Sardinia – thanks to the timely blocking of borders and its natural isolation – prevented the virus from spreading more and the prompt quarantining of positive cases made the situation under control

 The situation constantly monitored day by day, if not hour by hour.
 Ports and airports are controlled for the disembarkation of passengers.
 The temperature is checked for all arrivals

 The Sardinian healthcare is prepared and organized to manage a potential outbreak with adequate health staff and modern hospital facilities.

 How safe is it to travel to Sardinia right now?

-The guidelines for the reopening of tourism
+The guidelines for tourism

 Bars and Restaurants: a distance of at least 2 meters between one table and another or dividing barriers is required.
 Reservations only.
 Abolition of the buffet and paper menus.
 Use of a mask to go to the toilets and checkout.
 Sanitizing products for customers.
 Cashless payments.